 “My biggest challenge is my inability to read and write in the normal way.
 I love to write and want very much to be able to do more of it and do it more quickly.
 Cerebral palsy affects my muscle control in my fingers and my ability to visualize and produce letters.
 It also affects my eye muscles and my ability to translate the letters I see into words and meaning.
 This required me to have a Learning Aide through my Middle and High School years.”

-The last four years Meir has been part of an action research project led by Professor Kramer in the Occupational Therapy Department of Boston University.
+For the last four years, Meir has been part of an action research project led by Professor Kramer in the Occupational Therapy Department of Boston University.
 Together, with a team of other disabled teens, they are creating a program to teach self-advocacy skills to teens with different types of disabilities.
-Throughout high school he has participated in competitive debate and was named Novice of the Year by the Massachusetts Debate League.
-He hopes to be able to use his public speaking skills speaking about disabilities and inclusion on meetings and conferences.
+Throughout high school, he has participated in competitive debate and was named Novice of the Year by the Massachusetts Debate League.
+He hopes to be able to use his public speaking skills speaking about disabilities and inclusion at meetings and conferences.
 In the future, he would like to write a book.

 Recipient of the Anthony Abbene Scholarship Funds